 34. Education : What are the local schools teaching kids?

 Most schools need more information regarding ethics and proper care for animals and their surroundings.
 Encourage them to teach about animal welfare and how to be a good pet "owner" and member of the community.
 Do you work in a school? or are you willing to speak there?
 Can you help write a lesson plan or curriculum to be implemented?

 35. Say NO to dissections or anything that hurts animals or uses animal parts in schools.

 You have the right and moral right to not be forced to do it.
 There are enough videos or other means to witness organs and such without using animals.
 Schools should be educated themselves to these other means.

 36. Encourage schools to at least provide vegan options on the menus.

-Vegan can be less expensive, when properly enlisted and are a lot more nutritious.
-If you don't know or want to take our word for it, then research it.
+Vegan can be less expensive, when properly enlisted and usually a lot more nutritious.

 37. Schools should teach the truth about food and nutrition in our schools.

 Too many schools have outdated information, and/or are run by politicians or lobbyists associated with the meat and dairy industry, so the truth is hidden or misconstrued to forward another's monetary agenda.